 Katherine Elizabeth Itacy, nee Johnston, was born and raised in Warwick, Rhode Island.
 After being born with Spina Bifida Occulta, enduring a tethered spinal cord (due to a fatty tumor wrapping around the cord) and developing Type I Diabetes at the age of four, Kate still managed to win eight high school track and field national championships in the hammer and weight throws.
-She was a three-time Gatorade Rhode Island Girls Track and Field Athlete of the Year, a five-time state champion, and an ECAC Championships record holder in the twenty-pound weight throw.
+She was a three-time Gatorade Rhode Island Girls Track and Field Athlete of the Year, a five-time state champion, and an ECAC Championships record holder in the twenty-pound weight throw for fifteen years.
 In fact, her athletic accomplishments led to her induction into the Rhode Island Interscholastic League Hall of Fame in 2017.

 Kate went on to accept a full athletic scholarship to Penn State, where she graduated with Bachelor of Arts degrees in both Sociology and Crime, Law & Justice, as well as a minor degree in Women’s Studies.
 After college, Kate accepted an academic scholarship to Roger Williams University School of Law.
 In 2008, Kate graduated magna cum laude, finishing fourth in her law school class and graduating from the school’s honors program.

 Attorney Itacy (then Godin) then practice law in Rhode Island and Massachusetts for the next six years; five of which were spent running her own law firm.
 For more than two years after that, she went on to work as a legal research and writing specialist (LRAWS) for the Office of the Federal Public Defender for the Western District of Texas.